B4rtDC/MaxEntropyGraphs.jl/performance/readme.md

 This folder lets a third party reproduce the performance and accuracy claims for `MaxEntropyGraphs.jl`, comparing it against two Python packages: `NEMtropy` and `NuMeTriS`.

-All nine models are benchmarked, each against the Python package that implements it:
+All ten models are benchmarked, each against the Python package that implements it:

 | Model | Comparator | Model string in the comparator |
 | --- | --- | --- |